 You must meet all of your mutual obligation requirements.

 These requirements are in your Job Plan and may include one or more of the following:

 - attending appointments with an employment services provider or us

 - job searches, including looking for work and applying for jobs

 - other approved activities such as study, training, paid or voluntary work.

-You may have different mutual obligation requirements if you’re either:
+You may have different mutual obligation requirements if any of these apply, you’re:

 You have mutual obligation requirements if you get any of these: